mmontgomery95/mmontgomery95.github.io/_posts/2020-02-21-landingPage.md

 ---

-**something else i guess**
+**Cards**

+-   Each card uses a very large block of code
+-   Looks nice, handy, but hard to find anything within the code
+-   Great for short lists (i.e. pricing info)

+Beyond that point, most additions were cosmetic and CSS-based.

 ---

 **Things to come back to**

-Items that were covered, but didn't pertain to the project:
+Items that were covered in the tutorials used, but didn't pertain to the project:
--   Trailer
--   Showcase
--   Pricing
+-   Adding videos
--   Reviews
+-   Carousel
--   Newsletter Sign-up
+-   Review blurbs
+-   User input (i.e. newsletters)
+I'd like to come back to these when I have free time to put together one large website project for the sake of knowing how to do these things.